 Tiles aren’t difficult to clean, and that’s why they work so well with steam mops.
 So long as your tiles are glazed, you don’t have to worry about heat or water damage as you do with other types of floors.

 A steam mop can cut an immense amount of time and energy from your cleaning.
-What’s more, it can leave your floors — grout included — sanitized and shining.
+It can also leave your floors — grout included — sanitized and shining.

 There’s something for everyone in our recommendations of the best steam mops for tiles.
-They’re affordable, versatile and simple tools that can improve your quality of life.
+They’re affordable, versatile, and simple tools to improve your quality of life.
 We hope you see one you like.